-Along the way to Kalompong, on the banks of the river Jaldhaka is located the town of Jhalong, right at the foot of the Himalayas from where one can witness true scenic beauty the mighty ranges have to offer.
+Along the way to Kalimpong, on the banks of the river Jaldhaka is located the town of Jhalong, right at the foot of the Himalayas from where one can witness true scenic beauty the mighty ranges have to offer.

-Jhallong tourism is greatly aided by its proximity to Siliguri, being just approximately 100 kilometers from it.
+Jhallong tourism is greatly aided by its proximity to Siliguri, being just approximately 100 km from it.
 Jhalong is very close to the India-Bhutan border and a lot of Bhutanese influence is indeed felt in their food, traditions and festivals.

-The Birds and the Bees
+The Birds And The Bees

-Jhallong is generally considered a birdwatchers dream come true with several species of hill birds like the Laughing Thrush, Redstart, Brown Dipper and other migratory ones.
+Jhallong is generally considered a birdwatcher’s dream come true with several species of hill birds like the Laughing Thrush, Redstart, Brown Dipper and other migratory ones.
 For a more inside look into the various bird species, one can also visit the Jhallong Tourism run bird sanctuary or the Gorumara Wildlife Sanctuary.
 One of the key attractions of Jhallong is a state of the art Hydro Electric Project on the river Jaldhaka.

-Tourist Places in and Around Jhallong
+Tourist Places In And Around Jhallong

-The weather in Jhallong is classified into Summer, Monsoon and Winter.
+The weather in Jhallong is classified into summer, monsoon and winter.